 While OFCOM is rather influential in the EU one cannot overlook that the situation across EU countries differ considerably.
-It is absolutely unclear how one can have a single integrated EU telecommunications market with very different national regulatory approaches.
+It is absolutely unclear how one can have a single integrated EU telecommunications market with very different national regulatory approaches; this critical perspective holds particularly for the mobile market.
 OFCOM also has been rather active in organizing a secondary market for mobile licenses.

-In Germany the revised telecommunications act emphasizes reducing regulatory intervention but also gives the Federal Network Agency (FNA) some competences for ex-post regulation which is in contrast to the very idea that regulation normally is restricted to ex ante rulings while competition policy puts the emphasis on ex post analysis of market dynamics - except, of course, in the field of mergers & acquisitions.
+In Germany the revised telecommunications act emphasizes reducing regulatory intervention but also gives the Federal Network Agency (FNA) some competences for expost regulation which is in contrast to the very idea that regulation normally is restricted to ex ante rulings while competition policy puts the emphasis on ex post analysis of market dynamics - except, of course, in the field of mergers & acquisitions.